 State Rep. Curt VanderWall (R 102 – Ludington) issued a statement today concerning changes he hopes to see in the juvenile life without parole bills that he co-sponsors.
 “I signed on to this package with the understanding that serious changes needed to be made,” VanderWall said.
 “And now I want to be a part of […]

-State Rep. Curt VanderWall took the floor yesterday to urge support of his resolution declaring May 2023 as Motorcycle Safety Awareness Month.
-“For those of us who ride, there’s no better way to travel around our great state than on a motorcycle,” said VanderWall.
-“However, riding can be dangerous.
-Accidents involving motorcycles are significantly more […]
+Rep. VanderWall addressed his colleagues on the House floor yesterday to urge support for his resolution declaring May 2023 as Motorcycle Safety Awareness Month.
+Michigan is home to over 500,000 people with motorcycle endorsed licenses and over 187,000 registered motorcycles.
+“For those of us who ride, there’s no better way to travel around our great […]